-Air fryers come in two (2) different types which are commonly used today.
-They are basket air fryers (square or cylindrical) or air fryer ovens, also known as multi-functional air fryers or toaster air fryer ovens.
+Air fryers come in two (2) different types commonly used today.
+They are basket air fryers (square or cylindrical) air fryer ovens, multi-functional air fryers, or toaster air fryer ovens.
 They also come with their accessories, and you can get more if needed.

 Both types work in similar ways, they are small, compact, and would only take up a small place on your kitchen counter.
-Except for the Ninja air fryer which is somewhat bulky.
+The Ninja air fryer is somewhat bulky.

 All air fryers come with a basket (square or round) and wouldn't work without one.
 It is attached to the air fryer basket base and can be detached with a click if using a Cosori.

-For instance, the Instant Vortex air fryer air fries a variety of foods quickly with intuitive ‘turn food’ reminders that automatically reminds one to turn food for the best cooking result.
+For instance, the Instant Vortex air fryer cooks a variety of foods quickly with intuitive "turn food" reminders that automatically remind one to turn food for the best cooking result.
 It comes with a basket and a tray.